kamathhrishi/Weakly-Supervised-Street-Text-Detection/README.md

 # Weakly-Supervised-Street-Text-Detection
 Weakly supervised street text detection, localisation and segmentation in Pytorch.
 This is not the most optimal way of doing the same.
 I am working on optimizing accuracy and speed.
+[i am yet to release latest code with improved performance with resnet18 and inference optimization]

 Some cherry picked examples of localized text